Frequently Asked Questions About The Village

 In addition to year-round self-guided tours of the historic buildings, we offer:

 - Hands-on history field trip programs for students in Pre-K through middle school.
 For more information go to School Programs

 - Monthly programs featuring a wide array of speakers, topics, tea and cookies, preschool story hours and classes including blacksmithing.
-For more information go to Adults & Family Programs
+For more information go to Visit & Classes.

 - Access to archival records for historical and genealogical research.
 Email email@example.com to make an appointment.